 • Nearest Major Airport: Seattle-Tacoma International Airport

 October is the perfect time for a leisurely vacation or a weekend getaway in Paso Robles, California, as this is when harvest season in the wine region is in full swing.
-In order to celebrate the harvest and the hard work of the vineyard employees, wineries and businesses in the area put on special events throughout the month.
+To celebrate the harvest and the hard work of the vineyard employees, wineries and businesses in the area host special events throughout the month.
 This includes musical performances, guided vineyard hikes, specialty tours, dinners, and more.

 Beyond the festivities, what makes October the ideal time to visit is the weather.
 While it’s still warm, the intense heat of the summer dies down.
 You’ll be able to comfortably explore the area without getting overheated.

 Of course, you’ll want to stop by at least a few wineries for wine tasting while you’re in Paso Robles.
-There are great vineyard tours for visitors who want the guidance of a local professional.
+There are great vineyard tours for visitors who want the guidance of a local professional, or excellent guided tours like this Three Wineries Tour with Picnic Lunch and Wine Tasting.
 Alternatively, you can make your own itinerary and pick a few different wineries to visit on your own.

 A wooden chair on a cliff sitting and overlooking the lush green vineyards is Paso Robles during harvest season in October.